-Peter states that he wrote this letter for the purpose of "encouraging you and testifying that this is the true grace of God" (5:12).
-He encourages Christians to persevere when there is suffering because the second coming of Christ is near.
-Peter also gives instructions about Christian relationships within one's family and with governmental authorities.
+Peter stated that he wrote this letter for the purpose of "encouraging you and testifying that this is the true grace of God" (5:12).
+He encouraged Christians to continue obeying God even when they are suffering.
+He told them to do this because Jesus will return soon.
+Peter also gave instructions about Christians submitting to persons in authority.